tgoldmann/face-ai-kit/README.md

 ## Configuration

-Modules are configured by yaml config file placed in config folder.
+Modules are configured using a yaml config file placed in the config folder.
+The library provides the ability to use your own config file, which must be placed in the folder linked by env FACEAIKITDIR.

 Config file is split to following parts: